Vishal-coder-ui-au8/weather/README.md

    Vscode Download:- https://code.visualstudio.com/download

-   Run Live server by right click on html fie in editor to see the view
+   Run Live server by right click on html file in editor to see the view